Beyond Jailbreak: Unveiling Risks in LLM Applications Arising from Blurred Capability Boundaries: Methodology

 Our capability boundary evaluation consists of two components: test case generation and automated evaluation.

 \textbf{Test Case Generation.} To comprehensively evaluate the risks faced by LLM applications, we constructed specialized case sets for different risk scenarios.

 For capability downgrade, since capability downgrade targets the weakening of an application’s unique capabilities, evaluating this across hundreds of thousands of applications is challenging.
 Thus, we evaluate the indirect prompt injection threat to LLMs to assess how carefully crafted inputs can impact the performance of LLMs on the same task.
 Different from generic prompt injection, our goal is to assess whether an LLM's output for the same task remains robust when faced with inputs containing misleading information.
 We conduct simulation-based evaluations across diverse LLM application scenarios, crafting scenario-specific queries to gather responses.
 Then, we perform systematic comparisons to assess potential capability downgrade in target scenarios.
 Specifically, we carefully crafted 2,790 pairs of boundary test cases across 28 scenarios.
+Each test pair consists of one non-misleading case, to which the LLM can produce a correct response, and one case augmented with misleading content.
 For example, as shown in Figure~\ref{fig:boundary_case}, in the case of targeting LLM-powered candidate screening systems, strategic manipulation of resume content enables unqualified candidates to bypass screening filters, generating erroneous ``highly suitable candidate'' recommendations.

 For capability upgrade, a straightforward method to detect capability upgrade is through interactions that prompt the application to actively generate tasks both within and beyond its capability space.
 However, this approach may lead to inaccuracies, as applications might hallucinate incorrect cases or reveal only part of their capability space.